-Fatness has always been used as the embodiment and symbol of what we hate.
+Fatness has always been used as materialization and a symbol of what we hate.
 Thinness has always embodied and symbolized all that is good in the world.
 But new times are in front of us as we fight for bodily equality.

-Tore Hallas is a graduating and award winning artist from The Royal Danish Academy of Fine Arts.
-His video work AND GOING AFTER STRANGE FLESH circles around fatness, homosexuality, religion, shame and guilt.
+Tore Hallas is a graduating and award-winning artist from The Royal Danish Academy of Fine Arts.
+His video work AND GOING AFTER STRANGE FLESH circles around fatness, homosexuality, religion, shame, and guilt.
 The work shows us two tableaus of beauty, each with a fat man and a slender man who is sexually attracted to fat men.
-The work simultaneously shows recordings from the desert in Jordan where the ruins of the mythical city of Sodom was supposedly placed.
-While seeing the beautiful and stylistically perfect zooming in on the men next to the course recordings from the dessert we hear harsh words of fictitious as well as experienced situations of fatphobia and how homophobia and fatphobia collides when you have both othernesses.
+The work simultaneously shows recordings from the desert in Jordan where the ruins of the mythical city of Sodom were supposedly placed.
+While seeing the beautiful and stylistically perfect zooming in on the men next to the course recordings from the dessert we hear harsh words of fictitious as well as experienced situations of fatphobia and how homophobia and fatphobia collide when you have both othernesses.

 Western culture starts with the Antiquity 5000 years ago, where we see slenderness in the sculpture tradition, in the ceramic paintings and in the descriptions of the gods.
 We also see shapewear in the Antiquity.
 A combination of a vest and a belt to make the body thinner.
 In the Middle Ages, it is also slenderness that is the ideal, which we see in art, literature and fashion.

 There is a widespread notion that fatness was worshiped in the Baroque era and somewhat in the Renaissance.
 People think of the little angles with fat faces.
 But they were painted like very small children.
 We are repeatedly told that in other and less informed and enlightened times it was a symbol of status for men to be fat and for women, a symbol of fertility and beauty.